KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 2. There are no keywords in 'package.json'.
 We would use them as tags on the module list page.
 3. Typo: Found `Magic Mirror` in file `MMM-DailyPokemon.js`: Replace it with `MagicMirror²`.
 4. Recommendation: Found `XMLHttpRequest` in file `MMM-DailyPokemon.js`: Replace it with built-in fetch.
+5. The branch name is 'master'.
+Consider renaming it to 'main'.

 ### [MMM-DailyPower by oemel09](https://github.com/oemel09/MMM-DailyPower)

 1. There is no `package.json`.
 We need this file to gather information about the module for the module list page.
 2. Recommendation: Found `require('https')` in file `node_helper.js`: Replace 'https' by 'node:https'.
 3. Warning: No LICENSE file.
+4. The branch name is 'master'.
+Consider renaming it to 'main'.

 ### [MMM-DailyUnreachedPeopleGroup by MStoltzfus](https://github.com/MStoltzfus/MMM-DailyUnreachedPeopleGroup)